ARRM TEAM RECHARGED FROM HOLY LAND TOUR

 The group visited important spiritual and historic sites in Israel and parts of Palestine.
 Among others, the tour took them to the birthplace of our Lord Jesus Christ in the Church of the Nativity in Bethlehem, Palestine, the Garden of Gethsemane, Mount of Beatitudes; His burial tomb in the Church of the Holy Sepulchre in Jerusalem, Church of John the Baptist, where an African clergy from Togo officiates, Nazareth and Galilee.
 Highlights of the trip included a cruise on the Sea of Galilee with group members singing and praising the Lord, baptism in the Jordan River, a visit to an area by the Dead Sea and the Wall of Jerusalem.

 "The tour was just awesome.
-The place is just beautiful, and visiting all these places Jesus touched gives you a sense of joy but humbling experience as well.
+The place is just beautiful, and visiting all these places Jesus touched gives you a sense of joy but a humbling experience as well.

 The Bible comes alive to you, and you are empowered and recharged to intensify efforts for the Great Commission to win more disciples for Lord," stated Director Thompson on his return to his Chicago base.